AdamKyle/flare/resources/info/combat/section-1.md

 - Attack and Cast
 - Defend

 When you go on adventures, you will also have to select which attack type to use when entering the adventure.
-This attack type cannot be changed and used for all floors of the adventure.
+This attack type cannot be changed and is used for all floors of the adventure.

 <div class="mb-4">
     <a href="/storage/info/combat/images/attack.png" class="glightbox">
         <img src="/storage/info/combat/images/attack.png" class="img-fluid" />
     </a>
 </div>

+Hovering over these will give you tool tips about whats involved in the attack.

 <div class="mb-4">
     <a href="/storage/info/combat/images/attack-info.png" class="glightbox">